Intercountry Adoption

 U.S. Immigrant Visa

-For adoptions finalized abroad prior to the child’s admission into the United States: An adopted child residing in the United States in the legal and physical custody of the U.S. citizen parent pursuant to a lawful admission for permanent residence generally will acquire U.S. citizenship automatically if the child otherwise meets the requirements of the Child Citizenship Act of 2000, including that the child is under the age of eighteen.
+For adoptions finalized abroad before the child’s admission into the United States: A child who was adopted abroad and has satisfied Immigration and Nationality Act (INA) 101(b)(1)(E), INA 101(b)(1)(F), or INA 101(b)(1)(G) requirements, who is residing in the United States in the legal and physical custody of the U.S. citizen parent pursuant to a lawful admission for permanent residence generally will acquire U.S. citizenship after admission if the child is under the age of 18 when these conditions are met.

 Traveling Abroad

-Applying for Your U.S. Passport
+Applying for Your Child’s U.S. Passport

 U.S. citizens are required to enter and depart the United States on a valid U.S. passport.
 Once your child acquires U.S. citizenship, s/he will need a U.S. passport for international travel.
 Only the U.S. Department of State has the authority to grant, issue, or verify U.S. passports.